watermint/toolbox/docs/commands/config-license-list.md

 List available license keys

+Display all installed license keys and their details including expiration dates, enabled features, and status.
+This is useful for managing multiple licenses, checking license validity, and understanding what functionality is available.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.